mcu-tools/mcuboot/docs/encrypted_images.md

 * Derive the new keys from the secret using HKDF (built on HMAC-SHA256).
 We are not using a `salt` and using an `info` of `MCUBoot_ECIES_v1`, generating 48 bytes of key material.
-* A new random encryption key of 16 bytes is generated (for AES-128).
+* A new random encryption key is generated (for AES).
 This is the AES key used to encrypt the images.
-* The key is encrypted with AES-128-CTR and a `nonce` of 0 using the first 16 bytes of key material generated previously by the HKDF.
+* The key is encrypted with AES-128-CTR or AES-256-CTR and a `nonce` of 0 using the first 16 bytes of key material generated previously by the HKDF.
 * The encrypted key now goes through a HMAC-SHA256 using the remaining 32 bytes of key material from the HKDF.

-The final TLV is built from the 65 bytes for ECIES-P256 or 32 bytes for ECIES-X25519, which correspond to the ephemeral public key, followed by the 32 bytes of MAC tag and the 16 bytes of the encrypted key, resulting in a TLV of 113 bytes for ECIES-P256 or 80 bytes for ECIES-X25519.
+The final TLV is built from the 65 bytes for ECIES-P256 or 32 bytes for ECIES-X25519, which correspond to the ephemeral public key, followed by the 32 bytes of MAC tag and the 16 or 32 bytes of the encrypted key, resulting in a TLV of 113 or 129 bytes for ECIES-P256 and 80 or 96 bytes for ECIES-X25519.

 The implemenation of ECIES-P256 is named ENC_EC256 in the source code and artifacts while ECIES-X25519 is named ENC_X25519.